Skip to content

 calendar: holidays

-Combining Calendar + Inline
+Combining Calendar and Inline Exclusions

 Inline days and dates are merged with the named calendar.
 A date or day matching any source triggers exclusion.